cmhh/dockerdevtalk/README.md

 ENTRYPOINT ["java", "-cp", "/seasadj.jar", "org.cmhh.seasadj.Service"]
 ```

 In this example, we simply create a basic instance with a Java runtime, and download an [artefact](https://github.com/cmhh/seasadj/releases/download/0.1.0-SNAPSHOT/seasadj.jar) from GitHub to serve as our entrypoint.
-Note that the service itself also requires [X13-ARIMA-SEATS](https://www.census.gov/srd/www/x13as/) be present.
-(Note that an earlier version of the container simply downloaded a precompiled binary, but that this binary seemed to cause a segmentation fault when run.
-So, in this version the source is instead downloaded and compiled to produce a working binary.)
+Note that the service itself also requires [X13-ARIMA-SEATS](https://www.census.gov/srd/www/x13as/) be present, so we download the source and compile it as part of the image build.

 As usual, the container is built as follows: